zx900930/docker-univpn/README.md

     ```

 2.  **Create `.env` File:**
-    In the `docker-univpn` directory, create a file named `.env` to store your configuration secrets.
-Add the following lines, **replacing the example values** with your desired VNC password and the required MAC address:
+    In the `docker-univpn` directory, create a file named `.env`.
+Copy the following content and adjust the values:

     ```dotenv
     # .env file

+    # Security & Network
     VNC_PASSWORD=YourStrongVncPassword123
     SPOOF_MAC=00:1A:2B:3C:4D:5E

+    # --- Auto Reconnect Settings ---
+    # Set to 'true' to enable auto-restart when network connectivity is lost
+    AUTO_RECONNECT=true

+    # The IP address to ping to check connectivity (e.g. 8.8.8.8 or your VPN's internal gateway)
+    RECONNECT_PING_TARGET=8.8.8.8

+    # Time (in seconds) to wait for login before starting connectivity checks
+    RECONNECT_GRACE_PERIOD=60
     ```

-    - `VNC_PASSWORD`: Password to access the VNC/noVNC session. **Choose a strong password.**
-    - `SPOOF_MAC`: The specific MAC address required by your VPN server.
-Format: `XX:XX:XX:XX:XX:XX`.

 3.  **Start the Container:**